Sign In Forgot Password

 Despite her all-American name, Keren was born and raised in Israel.
 Originally from Savyon, near Tel Aviv, Keren moved to the United States in high school.
 She holds a BA in Psychology and Jewish Studies from Rutgers University and an MBA in Organizational Psychology from Zicklin School of Business.

 Keren is an avid reader and hiker and can often be found on the trails of Mt.
 Diablo on weekends.
-She lives in Clayton with her three children, Jordan, Daniel, and Amalia.
+She lives in Clayton with her three children: Jordan, Daniel, and Amalia.

 Ann Cauterucci, Preschool Director